open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

         mps:
           ...
         ```

-2. In Terminal or Command Prompt, go to the deployed open-amt-cloud-toolkit repository directory.

-    ```
-    cd ./YOUR-DIRECTORY-PATH/open-amt-cloud-toolkit
-    ```

-3. Use Helm to upgrade and deploy the new images.

     !!! warning "Warning - Upgrading when Using `latest` Image Tags"
         It is recommended to use versioned tags for deployment for easier tracking and troubleshooting.